ibexa/documentation-developer/docs/tutorials/beginner_tutorial/8_enable_account_registration.md

 ### Create a Folder for contributed Rides

 Go to the `All Rides` Folder and create inside it a new Folder named `Member Rides`.
-Go Bike Members will only be able to create Content in this Folder.
+Go Bike Members are only able to create Content in this Folder.

 ### Set permissions for Go Bike Members